ANGSD-wrapper/angsd-wrapper/Tutorial.md

 source ~/.bash_profile
 ```

 This will download and install ANGSD, ngsAdmix, ngsTools, and ngsF.
 All of these programs are downloaded to the `dependencies` directory.
 In addition, it will also download and set up a directory with test data.
 These data are located in the `iplant` directory.
 Finally, ANGSD-wrapper will be installed system-wide so that it can be used from any working directory.
+To make sure ANGSD-wrapper installed correctly, run `angsd-wrapper`, without the `./` that we used before.

 In the `iplant` directory, there are 12 BAM and BAI files (`[0-11].sub.bam` and `[0-11].sub.bam.bai`), serving as samples and their indices, ancestral (`ancestral.merid_japonica_chr.fa`) and reference (`reference.Oryza_sativa.IRGSP-1.0.23.dna.genome_chr.fa`) sequences, a file with inbreeding coefficients (`InbreedingCoefficients.txt`), a list of regions (`regions.txt`) to be analyzed, and a file with sample names (`SampleNames.txt`).